Measures of azimuthal anisotropy in high-energy collisions: Why heavy-ion colliders?

 Second, the collision can be thought of as a snapshot, which captures the positions of nucleons within nuclei, as well as the internal structure of these nucleons, at the time when the collision occurs.
 In this respect, the collision acts as a measurement, in the quantum sense.
 For this reason, high-energy collisions differ fundamentally from low-energy experiments.
 Quantum mechanics plays an essential role in describing nuclear structure.
 Because of quantum mechanics, a phenomenon as intuitive as the ellipsoidal deformation of the $^{238}$U nucleus in its ground state is not easy to formulate.
 One considers it to be deformed in a specific frame, called the ``intrinsic frame''.
 But $^{238}$U in its ground state has no rotational motion (it is a $j=0$ state in the language of quantum mechanics), which implies that its wave function is spherically symmetric in the laboratory frame.
 This spherical wave function is written as a linear superposition of ellipsoidal states with all possible orientations.
 In a high-energy collision, the wave function collapses and one measures a single orientation.
 Intuitively, the nucleus is seen in its intrinsic frame.

 The major complication of a heavy-ion collision, respective to nuclear structure, is that it involves two nuclei, instead of one.
 What one sees at the end of the day is a number of particles emitted in the collision.
-A recent, promising approach is to consider that the density of matter produced in the collision, which determines the emission of particles, is proportional to the product of the nuclear profiles of the incoming nuclei, $T_A(x,y)T_B(x,y)$~\cite{Giacalone:2023hwk}.
+Over the years, evidence has accumulated that the density of matter produced in the collision, which determines the emission of particles, is proportional to the product of the nuclear profiles\footnote{This prescription was initially inspired by descriptions using high-energy QCD to model the collision~\cite{Kajantie:1987pd,Krasnitz:1998ns,Eskola:1999fc,Eskola:2001bf,Schenke:2012wb}.} of the incoming nuclei, $T_A(x,y)T_B(x,y)$~\cite{Moreland:2014oya,Nagle:2018ybc,Schenke:2020mbo}.
+This lore provides a direct link between high-energy collisions and nuclear structure~\cite{Giacalone:2023hwk}.

 The main reason why high energies are useful is that the higher the energy, the larger the number of particles created in the collision.
 In a head-on collision (zero impact parameter, as in Fig.~\ref{fig:schema}) at ultrarelativistic energies, created particles (in majority pions) largely outnumber the initial number of nucleons (which is $2A$ for a collision between two identical nuclei of mass number $A$), by a factor $\sim 20$ at the top RHIC energy~\cite{Braun-Munzinger:2003pwq}, and by a factor $\sim 85$ at the LHC~\cite{ALICE:2016fbt}.\footnote{ALICE evaluates the average number of charged particles for collisions in the 0-5\% centrality window.
 One must in addition take into account that $\sim \frac{1}{3}$ of the produced particles are neutral, and that the average multiplicity in $b=0$ collisions is $\sim 11\%$ larger than in the considered centrality window, which consists roughly of collisions with $b<3.5$~fm~\cite{Das:2017ned}. } This implies in practice that more information is available in every collision.